 Belanger Creek Preserve contains no trail system.
 We recommend that you see it on one of our docent lead hikes.
 Visit our Hikes and Events page to find out about upcoming hikes on our Natural Areas.

 A note of caution: walking through the lowland near Belanger Creek can be difficult because of fallen trees and stream crossings.
 Using walking sticks may help.
-Beware that because we do not have established trails we are likely to encounter situations that are challenging.
-The steep ridge separating the lowland from the hardwood forest can present some challenges.
-Docents will always try to choose paths that offer less difficulty than others, but some challenging areas cannot be avoided.
+Beware that because we do not have established trails we are likely to encounter challenging situations.
+The steep ridge separating the lowland from the hardwood forest can be difficult to navigate for some.
+Docents will always try to choose paths that offer less difficulty than others, but some areas cannot be avoided.
 Hikes into the interior are best done on a docent-led hike.

 Brown and brook trout swim under a lowland canopy of hemlock, cedar, and white pine.
 There are yellow birches, too, whose bark yields a sharp wintergreen taste.
-Upland you find hardwood climax forest, including ash, sugar maple, and basswood.
+Upland you find a hardwood climax forest, including ash, sugar maple, and basswood.
 Look for shaggy-barked ironwood in the under story.
-Ironwoods are very tolerant trees, able to survive in low-light conditions.
-They are short-lived and seldom reach a diameter exceeding eight inches.
+Ironwoods are very tolerant trees.
+They are able to survive in low-light conditions.
+Ironwoods are also short-lived and seldom reach a diameter exceeding eight inches.

 Creatures such as weasels, badgers, minks, porcupines, ruffed grouse, and snowshoe hares revel in the shady understory.
 Higher up, a lucky observer might see indigo buntings or barred owls.
-One hike may turn up 30 species of wildflowers, from the yellow lady’s-slipper to the innocuous goldthread, which hides its thin, bright roots underground.
+One hike may turn up 30 species of wildflowers.
+Among them: the yellow lady’s-slipper and innocuous goldthread, which hides its thin, bright roots underground.
 Catch the cotton falling from the sky—white hairs protect dispersing aspen seeds.

 - Brown and brook trout in Belanger Creek